Shutdown day 16: Weekend talks on government shutdown continue

 The seemingly intractable budget showdown marks the first clash for Trump and Democrats, who now control the House.
 It pits Trump's unpredictable negotiating stylings against a largely united Democratic front, as many Republicans watch nervously from the sidelines and hundreds of thousands of federal workers go without pay.

+Although Trump tweeted that the Sunday session had been "productive," two Democrats familiar with the meeting gave a different take, saying the White House had not provided the budget details they had requested and again declined to re-open government.
+One of the officials — neither was authorized to speak publicly — said no additional meetings were scheduled.

+Trump said earlier in the day that he was hoping for "some very serious talks come Monday, Tuesday, Wednesday."
+While insisting he wanted to make a deal, he also declared he would not give an inch in his fight for funding for a border barrier, saying: "There's not going to be any bend right here."

-Among those Republicans was Sen. Susan Collins, R-Maine, who said Senate Majority Leader Mitch McConnell should take up bills from the Democratic-led House.
+Among the Republicans expressing concerns was Sen. Susan Collins, R-Maine, who said Senate Majority Leader Mitch McConnell should take up bills from the Democratic-led House.

 "Let's get those reopened while the negotiations continue," Collins said on NBC's "Meet the Press."
 Democrats criticized McConnell for waiting on Trump's support, but Collins said she was sympathetic to McConnell's opposition to moving legislation without agreement from the president.